robbedhondt/BellatrExplorer/README.md

 - Data table
     - https://dash.plotly.com/datatable table click callback so if you click one of the rows in the datatable it's highlighted and the slider values are changed to it?
 - Optimize flask-cache or see the most efficient way to deal with a model hanging around
+    - Possible solution: save model to a temporary pickle file as well when fitted.
+Then, when any interaction is required from the model, wrap the cache.get in a function that loads the temporary pickle file if cache.get returns None
     ```python
         # TODO: write a demo app with 3 buttons to truly test the difference of these
         #       three methods